GoogleChrome/web.dev/src/site/content/en/media/video-and-source-tags/index.md

   viewing is on desktop and whether the mobile user has added your site or app to their homescreen.
 For details, see [Autoplay best practices].

-* Firefox: Blocks all video and sound, but gives user the ability to relax these restrictions for either all sites or particular sites.
+* Firefox: Blocks all video and sound, but gives users the ability to relax these restrictions for either all sites or particular sites.
 For details, see [Allow or block media autoplay in Firefox]